How Crypto Loans Work

 Step Two - Maintaining The Loan

 Like a garden, a crypto loan needs tending.
-You need to monitor your LTV ratio to ensure you are not edging towards liquidation.
-Particularly for flash loans.
-Most lending platforms provide margin calls to alert their users to make the necessary adjustments.
+You need to keep an eye on your LTV ratio to make sure you are not getting close to going out of business, particularly for flash loans.
+Most lending platforms have "margin calls" that let users know when they need to make changes.

 In some cases, you get a reverse margin call.
 This occurs when the price of your collateral has increased to the extent that your LTV ratio is now much lower than what you started with.
 You may then take back some of your collateral or get a bigger loan.